SHPEUCF/shpeucfbackend/README.md

 ✔  Success!
 Logged in as shpeucfapps@gmail.com
 ![finishedLogin](https://github.com/SHPEUCF/shpeucfbackend/blob/master/assets/onlineFirebase.png)

-After you are signed in use the following command to associate your app with your firebase project: firebase use --add
+Next cd into your functions folder then run the following command to start your firebase emulator:

-Next cd into your functions folder then run the following command to start your firebase emulator: firebase emulators:start
+firebase emulators:start
 ![emulator](https://github.com/SHPEUCF/shpeucfbackend/blob/master/assets/emulatorFirebase.png)